 They can also obtain employment in education, research, and development areas.

 GNMs work in various healthcare settings within the public and private sectors.

 It includes hospitals, nursing homes, hospices, the armed forces, community centers, healthcare facilities, college universities, and other healthcare settings.

 Each setting has distinct healthcare requirements and nursing roles to accommodate its needs and patient demands.

 - Nursing homes

 - Community health centers

 Certified Nurse Midwife

-Individuals who train in midwifery have a deep understanding of how the female mind and body works, and focus on developing close (family like) bonds with their patients.
+Individuals who train in midwifery deeply understand how the female mind and body operate and focus on developing close (family-like) bonds with their patients.